developer186469/onlineassessment/java-springboot-registration-login-1-master/java-springboot-registration-login-1-master/README.md

 Just like access denied handler , need to setup authentication failure Handler.
 I'm not able to figure out how though.
 Trick is in routing to diff pages for invalid user and Invalid pwd

+Can u check in the code..
+I'll look into it